4R3B3LatH34R7/MyanCalXL/README.md

 # MYANMARCalendarXL
-Routines for Calculation and Conversion to and from other calendar(s) to Myanmar Calendar as UDFs...\
+Routines for Calculation and Conversion between other calendar(s) to Myanmar Calendar as UDFs...\
 As of 04NOV2021, the following usage is possible.\
 Please note that the outputs of the functions are of type: <b>TEXT in Excel/String in VBA</b>.
 ![as UDF](/images/MMRCalXL_in_Excel_asUDF.png)